< Back to blog

 3. Nurture

-The next element of the 5 step sales process is to nurture the prospects in your sales pipeline and begin developing a professional relationship with them.
+The next element of the five-step sales process is to focus on relationship building with prospects in your sales pipeline and engage in meaningful conversations with them.

-To do this successfully, you need to be strategic and purposeful in how you follow up with potential customers.
-Tailor your follow-up to the prospect you nurture.
+To do this successfully, you need to be strategic with how you establish a rapport with the prospect.

-Using a solution with activity tracking such as Method:CRM will ensure that all prospect communication is documented and associated with the right contact.
+We’d recommend a tailored solution with activity tracking such as Method:CRM to ensure that you document all prospect communication and associate it with the right contact.

-This kind of visibility into nurture efforts allows you to see exactly when and how you last got in touch with a lead.
+This kind of visibility into your nurture efforts answers when and how you last got in touch with a lead, which benefits communication.

-This information will strengthen professional relationships and give your reps the opportunity to develop a rapport with your clients.
-In turn, they will maximize the effectiveness of their nurture efforts.
+This strengthens professional relationships and gives your reps the opportunity to develop a rapport with your clients.
+In turn, you maximize the effectiveness of your nurture efforts.

 4. Final pitch

-The trick here is to prepare for and personalize your sales pitch as much as possible.
+The best way to get through to leads is to personalize your sales pitch demonstration as much as possible.

 To do this, you need to review all the notes you have on a potential customer and put yourself in their shoes.

-You want to think about how your product will bring value to this person specifically and then echo these benefits in your sales pitch.
+Think about how your product will bring value to this person specifically and then echo these benefits in your presentation.

 Pitching should involve identifying and offering a solution to the issues that the individual has.
 Make sure to highlight a relevant use case or example at this point in the sales cycle.